conan-io/conan-io.github.io/_posts/2019-06-10-New-conan-release-1-16.markdown

 - Cross-building: [conan-io/conan#5202](https://github.com/conan-io/conan/pull/5202).
 - Components: [conan-io/conan#5242](https://github.com/conan-io/conan/pull/5242).

-Note that this work is still a draft of the final features and are far from being completed.
+Note that this work is still a draft of the final features.
 Any feedback is always welcome.

 -----------
 <br>